apptainer/apptainer-userdocs/encryption.rst

 Mail (PEM/PKCS1) format.
 The container is encrypted in transit, at rest, and even while running.
 In other words, there is no intermediate, decrypted version of the container on disk.
-Container decryption occurs at runtime completely within kernel space.
+Container decryption occurs at runtime within kernel space.

+Unlike other container builds, at this time building an encrypted container requires being the root user.
+Also, decryption still requires a setuid installation of {Project}.

 .. note::